ryanmr/ryanrampersad.com/content/work.md

 #### August: <small>Week 21</small>

-- Nearing the end of the 15 spring engagement, I have finished building various major features with the help of my great team, primarily with customized Spring Security implementations...
+- Nearing the end of a 15 sprint engagement spanning over the last few months, I have finished building various major features with the help of my great team, primarily with customized Spring Security implementations...
   - including sponsored users with inherited permissions.
   - dynamically switching between sets of application defined permissions.
   - dynamically generated forms for customizable authorization.